A partial visual history of Sugru

 From "hmm" to "yay" via "eureka" and "wow".

-If I’m honest, the first version of sugru was pretty horrible — made from smelly silicone caulk and waste wood dust from the wood workshop.
-But it helped me hack my kitchen sink plug bigger, and make a knife more comfortable.
+If I'm honest, the first version of Sugru was pretty horrible — made from smelly silicone caulk and waste wood dust from the wood workshop.
+But it helped me make my kitchen sink plug bigger, and make a knife more comfortable.

 The smelly silicone I’d made back in February wouldn’t leave me alone.
 I knew it could be amazing.
 I pictured it as kind of space-age rubber — super easy to shape, sticky, and durable.
 I knew it needed to feel gorgeous and that, if I cracked it, it’d have a million uses.

 But it was only an idea.
 I mean, I gave up chemistry in school!

 As part of my Final Year project, I returned to the idea and got excited.
 This was bigger than just me.
 I got out my sketchbook and started imagining a world where this material existed.

 I knew that, by tapping into people’s innate creativity, all kinds of products could be transformed and improved.
 I knew that we could adapt and improve almost anything mass produced.

 I refined my prototype material with pigments and finer powders and presented it at my final exhibition.
 When the most common questions were ‘how much is it?’ and ‘where can I get it?’, I got even more excited, and decided I had to make my concept real.